starling021/ehtools/README.md

     /root/ehtools/eht and restoring it from saved ehtools modules snapshot, you can take it with Modules utility v1.9 but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!

+To take ehtools modules snapshot you need to execute the following command.
+You need to enter the name of the ehtools modules snapshot you want to take (example: snapshot1):

+> ehtmod -t snapshot1

+To restore ehtools modules snapshot you need to execute the following command.
+You need to enter the name of the saved ehtools modules snapshot (example: snapshot1):

+> ehtmod -r snapshot1

 > # ehtkey | <img src="https://img.shields.io/badge/utility-ehtkey-brown.svg">